Apple shareholders reject proposals from conservative groups

-Shareholders also approved the company's executive pay packages.
+Shareholders meanwhile approved the company's executive pay packages.
 The approval comes after the company reduced Chief Executive Officer Tim Cook's pay and made it more dependent on stock performance.

+During a question-and-answer session with shareholders, Cook said that Apple continued to plan for dividend increases.
+On how Apple plans to respond to changing economic conditions, Cook noted that the company's operating expenses came in below its forecast during its most recently-reported quarter.

+"But most important, and I can't stress this enough, we're continuing to invest in innovation, whatever the near-term economic picture looks like," Cook said during the meeting.

 ((Stephen.Nellis@thomsonreuters.com;))